 If you find a code, then refer to the appropriate diagnostic chart and follow the step-by-step checks to isolate the cause.
 If you don't find any codes, you can still do the following scan tool and voltage checks.

 No change in the scan tool reading would indicate no input from the throttle position sensor.
-Or, if you see more than 5 percent open at idle, or less than 90% open at WOT, it could indicate a problem with the sensor.
+Or, if you see more than 5 percent open at idle, or less than 90% open at WOT, it could indicate a problem with the sensor or the throttle-by-wire control system.

 Note: Most scan tools do not update their readings quickly enough to detect a momentary glitch in the TPS reading during a TPS sweep from idle to WOT.
 If the TPS has a worn spot, most likely it will be between 0 and 20 percent throttle opening.
 Try holding the throttle between 0 and 20 percent to see if you get a steady reading.
 If the reading suddenly drops while holding the gas pedal or throttle linkage steady, it may indicate a fault with the sensor.